Books With Characters In Their 30s

 The Book Girls Say…

-Although the cover of this 2022 release says “sweet rom-com,” this is actually more of a feel-good story about mothers and daughters.
+Although the cover of this 2022 release says “sweet rom-com,” this is actually more of a feel-good story about mothers, daughters, and friendship with minimal romance.

 Also Featured on These Book Lists: